asecurityteam/runhttp/README.md

 an opinionated choice of logger, metrics client, and configuration parsing.
 The benefits are a suite of server metrics built in, a configurable and pluggable shutdown signaling system, and support for restarting the server without exiting the running process.

-Logging is provided by the `logevent` project and you are highly encouraged to use the logger provided in the request context rather than another logging library.
-Metrics are provided by the `xstats` project and you are highly encouraged to use the client provided in the request context rather than another metrics library.
-Configuration is provided by the `settings` project and you are highly encouraged to use the tooling it provides to extend any configuration options or add your own additional configurable components.

 <a id="markdown-quick-start" name="quick-start"></a>
 ## Quick Start